ostafen/smart/AlgorithmMeasurements.md

 #### Naming
 If you want to see extra fields displayed on the console, you have to give them a name, by calling `set_extra_name(name, index)`.
-All measurements will be output to the CSV files, regardless of whether they are named.
 The length of a name is limited to only 10 characters (or they are not easily displayed).

+All measurements will be output to the CSV files, along with any names which were provided.
+It is recommended to set a name, as it makes subsequent understanding and filtering of the data easier.

 #### Lookup table measurements
 Many search algorithms have one or more lookup tables derived in pre-processing and used during search.